tw4l/brunnhilde/README.md

 `sudo pip install brunnhilde`

+Once installed, you can call brunnhilde with just `brunnhilde.py [arguments]`.

-Once installed, you can upgrade Brunnhilde to the latest version with:
+If an older version of Brunnhilde is installed on your system, you can upgrade to the latest version with:

 `sudo pip install brunnhilde --upgrade`

-Once installed, you can call brunnhilde with just `brunnhilde.py [arguments]`.

 ### Usage